domen-jersek/PoKeys_HomeAssistant_plugin/README.md

 #supported entities: switch, button, sensor(for pokeys EasySensor), binary_sensor
 ```

 - After adding the pokeys configuration for your home automation project restart HomeAssistant and the entities you inputed will be added to HomeAssistant
 - When setting up output entities note that the pins 56-136 are reserved for PoExtBus in a counting fashion
-- In case you need to restart your poextbus create a button entity with pin 150 delay 0  and call press (the pin is reserved for poextbus restart)